Consumer insights guide

 Consumer data can be found in two sources - traditional and digital.
 I’d recommend sourcing from both.
 There are pluses and minuses for both, so let’s dig a little deeper…

-Comparing posts from public and media finds consumer data into where interactions are most prevalent.
+Comparing posts from traditional media and digital media finds consumer data into where interactions are most prevalent.

 Consumer insights can be sourced from traditional sources that include…